 This indicates your website position in the search engine result pages.
 A steady decrease in the position means your website is performing well and if your current strategy is sustained or improved could lead to a top ton position that drives traffic and sales.

-One best way to improve the position of your content in the search engines is to write organized content that are thorough and deserving a top place in the search engines.
+One best way to improve the position of your content in the search engines is to write organized content that is thorough and deserving a top place in the search engines.

 7. Click Through Rates

-Another key aspect of click through rate boost is to write attractive title and descriptions.
+Another key aspect of click through rate boost is to write attractive titles and descriptions.
 The website title is the first content visitors get to see and they can glance through the description to understand what the page is all about.
-You need to write these content to be natural and persuasive.
+You need to write this content to be natural and persuasive.

 8. Position in Search Engines

 This metric is numerically displayed and also comes with a graphical illustration in Search Console.
 As the figure reduces, it tells you that your position is rising and you simply need to sustain or improve whatever you are doing.